ut-amrl/SocialGym2/docs_src/installation/advanced_usage.md

 ---

-Welcome to the Full Install doc!
+Welcome to the Advanced Usage doc!
 Here, we will be setting up Social Gym so that each submodule runs on it's own, allowing you to set up debuggers and step through each C submodule and the python code!

 ## Requirements